NunoAlexandre/nunoalexandre.github.io/_posts/2016-05-17-mini-polyglot-grep.markdown

 - LOC

-So as baseline I defined the following points:
+ And as baseline I defined the following requirements:

 - usage is grep term file (the term and the file to grep would be taken as program arguments)
 - in case of incorrect usage (not enough arguments), prints the usage.